dell/csm-docs/content/docs/replication/upgrade.md

 This option will only work if you have previously installed replication with helm chart available since version 1.1.
 If you used simple manifest or `repctl` please use [upgrading with repctl](#upgrading-with-repctl)

 **Steps**
-1. Update the `image` value in the values files to reference the new CSM Replication sidecar image or use a new version of the csm-replication helm chart
+1. Update the `image` value in the values files to reference the new CSM Replication controller image or use a new version of the csm-replication helm chart
 2. Run the install script with the option `--upgrade` by running: `cd ./scripts && ./install.sh --values ./myvalues.yaml --upgrade`
 3. Run the same command on the second Kubernetes cluster if you use multi-cluster replication topology